 3rd QuIESCENT Workshop

-The third workshop of the QuIESCENT Arctic programme will take place at École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland (22 - 24 October 2024) and is organized as a Galileo Conference under the umbrella of the European Geoscience Union (EGU).
-It is also supported from the International Arctic Science Committee (IASC) Atmosphere and MArine Working Group
+The third workshop of the QuIESCENT Arctic programme took place at École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland (22 - 24 October 2024) and was organized as a Galileo Conference under the umbrella of the European Geoscience Union (EGU).
+It was also supported by the International Arctic Science Committee (IASC) Atmosphere and MArine Working Group

 Theme and objectives